| Title: | Spatial Concentration and Radius-Based Risk Calculations |

 A simple feature object with 4053 rows and 7 variables:

-name of corresponding 4-digit postal code
+Name of corresponding 4-digit postcode area.

 Martin Haringa